Client recipes

 STABLE_BASELINE_API_KEY=sta_your_api_key_here

-Don't have an API key yet?
-Go to your Stable Baseline organization → Settings → MCP Setup → API Keys and create one.
+Go to your Stable Baseline organisation → Settings → MCP Setup → API Keys and create one.
 Full setup guide →

 Using OAuth 2.1 (alternative)

-opencode.json (OAuth)
+opencode.json (OAuth)json

 {